Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 1. Stephen Moody, CI tutor for shorting out the code for Rabbit Run/rabbit image moving across cards/, and other advice.
 2. Tim Nelson, CI tutor for helping with Rabbit Run code.
 3. Anna Greaves, CI tutor for the Picflip game, where I got inspiration for some features of my game (described in this file above througout the text), as well as ideas for structuring Readme.md & Testing.md.
-4. My firends Katja, Nafeesah, Mario, Kasia, Chris, Candice for playing/testing the game and giving me feedback on possible improvements.

-Special thanks to:
-* My mentor, Adegbenga Adeye, for advice and help with planning and creating the website; checking the project and giving advice during the project's calls - checking the code, fixing problems, giving general advice how to organize the website in a better way.
+4. My mentor, Adegbenga Adeye, for advice and help with planning and creating the website; checking the project and giving advice during the project's calls - checking the code, fixing problems, giving general advice how to organize the website in a better way.
+5. My firends Katja, Nafeesah, Mario, Kasia, Chris, Candice for playing/testing the game and giving me feedback on possible improvements.

 #### Disclaimer
 The content of this website, including the images used, are for educational purposes only.